Lake, Isle of Wight

 Lake is a large village and civil parish located on Sandown Bay, on the Isle of Wight, England.
 It is six miles south-east of Newport situated between Sandown and Shanklin, and 1 + 1/2 miles to the east of the hamlet of Apse Heath.
+In 2011 the parish had a population of 5117.

 Name

-Lake is named after the Old English "Lacu" referring to the creek that ran along, and has been artificially widened into what is now Scotchells Brook, which is between the Isle of Wight Airport, the Morrisons Superstore and the Spithead Industrial Park.
+The village's name comes from the Old English lacu, meaning '(the place at) a stream', probably referring to Scotchell's Brook, a tributary of the Eastern Yar.
+There is another place called Lake in Gatcombe, with the same origin.
+In medieval times, Lake was known as Suth Sandham (1241) Suthsandham (1316), with the same origin as Sandown.

 History

 The high street that runs through Lake has not changed much since the early 20th century.
 However, the village war memorial, constructed in 1920, has been relocated behind the Fairway Bus Shelter due to having been run down twice by carelessly driven lorries.
 The thatched cottage at Merrie Gardens dates from the 17th century and is the oldest surviving building in Lake.

+Lake is sometimes described as a "lost village" and "no more than an urbanised link between Sandown and Shanklin".

+Lakes parish was formed on 1 April 1984 for Sandown-Shanklin unparished area.